 Originating in Germany and one of the largest dog breeds in the world, Great Danes are a type of working dog known for their tall stature with large heads and muzzles, long limbs, narrow bodies, and short fur.
 These dogs are loved for their joyful spirits and companionable personalities.

-Great Danes bond closely with their owners and make wonderful family pets.
-A well-trained dog can do well in most households.
-Your home does not need to be extra large in order to accommodate the dog's huge size, but you do need extra space (especially due to that long tail).
-Unfortunately, like other giant dog breeds, the lifespan of this breed tends to be shorter than the average dog.
-However, lovers of this breed will tell you any amount of time with one is worthwhile.
+Towering over medium breeds, Great Danes fall under the giant dog category.
+They have a regal, intelligent, and loyal temperament, bonding closely with their owners and making wonderful family dogs.
+A well-trained Great Dane will thrive in most households.
+Your home does not need to be extra large to accommodate the dog's commanding size, but you do need some extra space (especially due to that long tail).
+Unfortunately, like other giant breeds, the lifespan of these dogs tends to be shorter than other canines.
+However, lovers of these calm, sweet dogs will tell you any amount of time with a Great Dane is worthwhile.

 Characteristics of the Great Dane